Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 But Napier’s invention was more than a computational trick.
 He had discovered the mathematical tool for linearizing multiplicative processes.
 Four hundred years later, this same tool would reveal why volatility destroys wealth and why tail hedging works.

-In 1685, Jacob Bernoulli investigated a financial puzzle: if you lend money at 100% annual interest, what happens if you compound it more frequently?
+In the 1680s, Jacob Bernoulli investigated a financial puzzle: if you lend money at 100% annual interest, what happens if you compound it more frequently?

 - Annually: $(1 + 1)^1 = 2$